nkhil/clothing-retail-react-app/README.md

 The requirements mention to `display all of the available products, as well as a shopping cart`.

-I am assuming that it means that the user should see both components at the same time so that adding an item to the shopping cart will instantly update the shopping cart that's visible on the page.
+I assumed that it means that the user should see both components at the same time so that adding an item to the shopping cart will instantly update the shopping cart that's visible on the page.

 **Note:**